krisgun/noisy-bird/README.md

 # noisy-bird
 ### Description
-A derivative of Flappy Bird controlled by level of input sound.
-The library used is called JavaFX and will be used for the canvas, to capture sound Java's Sound API will be used.
+A side-scrolling game in a cave setting where the goal is to dodge incoming objects.
+The character is controlled by the level of input sound; meaning the more noise the player makes, the more the character moves.
+The library used is called JavaFX and will be used for the graphics and to capture sound Java's Sound API will be used.

 ### How to install
 <i>Will be updated as project evolves.</i>